Skip to Main Content

 How To Choose Effective Keywords

-1. When searching in library databases its not effective to enter entire research topic or question like you would in Google.
+1. When searching in library databases it's not effective to enter the entire research topic or question like you would in Google.
 Instead, you want to break down your topic or question into keywords.
 Ask yourself what are the main points or ideas of your topic?

 Mind map, center: your topic. branches: main point, important idea, target age range, key concept